 Whatever your family’s income, wherever you live, you may qualify for some form of financial aid, so we recommend you apply even if you think you may not qualify.

 On this page, you'll find the basics for applying for financial aid at NYU, but we encourage you to visit the Financial Aid website for more detailed instructions.

 To apply for financial aid, the two forms most NYU applicants will need to fill out are the CSS/Financial Aid PROFILE and FAFSA.
-Your citizenship status and the NYU campus you plan to attend will determine which one(s) apply to you.
+Your citizenship status, NYU campus you plan to attend, and type of applicant you are will determine which one(s) apply to you.

-This form is for financial aid from the federal government, and must be completed in addition to the CSS/Financial Aid PROFILE for scholarship consideration.
+This form is for financial aid from the federal government, and must be completed in addition to the CSS Profile for scholarship consideration.
 If you’re a U.S. citizen, permanent resident of the U.S., or eligible non-citizen who wants to attend either NYU’s New York City or Shanghai campus, you must complete and submit the FAFSA.
 NYU Abu Dhabi applicants do not need to fill it out.